-2.4.1 QoS
+2.4 QoS

 Quality of Service (QoS) is the ability to provide different priority to different applications, users, or data flows.
 QoS guarantees a certain level of performance to a data flow by using the following metrics: transmitted bit rate, bit error rate, delay, jitter, and probability of packet dropping.
-QoS guarantees are important if the network capacity is insufficient, especially for application that requires certain bit rate and is delay sensitive.
+QoS guarantees are important if the network capacityis insufficient, especially for application that requires certain bit rate and is delay sensitive.
 For any network that is best effort, QoS cannot be guaranteed, except that resource is more than sufficient to serve users.

-Controlling network traffic needs a set of rules to help classify different types of traffic and define how each of them should be treated as they're being transmitted.
+Controlling network traffic needs a set of rules to help classify different types of traffic and define how each of them should be treated as they are being transmitted.
 This managed switch can inspect both 802.1p Class of Service (CoS) tags and DiffServ tags called Differentiated Services Code Point (DSCP) to provide consistent classification.

-In the QoS section, three QoS mechanisms are included: queuing methods or packet scheduling disciplines in Setting section, CoS Queuing Mapping section, and DSCP Mapping section, as shown in Figure 2.61.
-Table 2.11 summarizes the descriptions of QoS Setting.
+Under the QoS section, there are four subsections: Setting subsection, CoS Queuing Mapping subsection, DSCP Mapping subsection and Strom control subsection, as shown in Figure 2.54.

-'''

-- Forwarding

-- QoS
+QoS

 Setting

 CoS Queue Mapping

 DSCP Mapping

-Rate Control

-Storm Control
+Storm control

-'''

-Figure 2.61 QoS Dropdown Menu
+Figure 2.54 QoS Dropdown Menu